 Using the Record Office

-Booking is essential due to the limited numbers that can be accommodated in the building at 26 Hillside, Newport, and the need for social distancing in the current pandemic.
+The Record Office is open.
+Booking is essential due to the limited numbers that can be accommodated in the building.

-Visitors will be required to wear face coverings while in the Record Office, and are asked to make use of the hand-washing facilities on site.
+Visitors are no longer required to wear face coverings while in the Record Office, but are asked to make use of the hand-washing facilities on site.

-Please do not set off until you have had confirmation there is space at your preferred time.
+Please do not visit until you have had confirmation there is space at your preferred time.

 Visitors are asked to discuss their research interests prior to a visit so that documents, where possible, can be ordered in advance.